 Enter the winter wonderland of a decked-out Davies Symphony Hall and ring in the holidays with festive family concerts throughout December.
 Enjoy the classic storybook fable of Peter and the Wolf; holiday films with live orchestra; ballet dancers, holiday characters, and carols at the Symphony’s beloved annual favorite, Deck the Hall; and more.

-San Francisco Symphony presents The Muppet Christmas Carol in concert
+San Francisco Symphony presents A Merry-Achi Christmas

 Where: Davies Symphony Hall, 201 Van Ness Avenue, San Francisco